Overview and Description

 - Implicit criteria require clinician interpretation and focus on patient and clinician preferences and are operator-dependent.

-2. Impaired nutritional status and anemia can be screened utilizing standard clinical procedures.
+- Intrinsic risk factors can be screened utilizing standard clinical procedures.

 - Nutritional status can be measured by food intake, body weight, body mass index, serum total protein, and serum total albumin and prealbumin.